 The natural gas used originally had a certain aroma to it, one of rotten eggs, that was not exactly popular, if quite authentic.
 To counter this the gas was processed and the egg smell removed.
 They didn’t stop there though they replaced this offputting aroma with the most tropical scent they could think of, Pina-Colada! it’s very faint and you probably wouldn’t notice it but once you know you can just pick up the tropical pineapple and coconut notes wafting through the air.
 FYI, real volcanos do not smell like this!

 The First show of the evening, especially in the Summer actually takes place when it is still just light.
 This makes things slightly easier shooting photos and adds a different ambiance to the show.

 When the show first opened it was a real spectacle but the company behind it, WET has gone on to create some simply mind-blowing fountain attractions since that left the Mirage Volcano trailing in their wake.
 Not least the next-door-but-one, Bellagio Fountains!
 WET however came back to the Mirage and vastly upgraded and improved the Show.
 While it still is a long way behind the Bellagio Fountains it is an impressive, unique, and memorable Show, not to be missed.

 The Soundtrack is performed by two, very different, legends of the drumming world.
 First up is Mickey Hart, the drummer from the Grateful Dead.
-Lending a hand to the less well known but insanly talented Zakir Hussain using the highly tribal sounding Tabla Drums.
+Lending a hand to the less well-known but insanely talented Zakir Hussain using the highly tribal-sounding Tabla Drums.
 This is not the first time the duo had worked together, having released tracks from the album Planet Drum.
 Zakir has also created songs for many films including apocalypse now.
 The eerie and haunting drumming soundtrack massively enhances the show!